 This blog post is going to be more like a slog post, but please bear with it because you will not believe our nation’s water situation.

 Here is the million-dollar question: Do you know what’s in your tap water?

 As you can see from the picture of my water last week, I certainly had no clue as to what was in my tap water.
 And after umpteen hours and days of research, I still don’t.

 First things first, though.
 I would like to state a disclaimer right up front:

 All data and information provided in this blog post are for informational purposes only.
-And since pouring through the various information on many governmental and water supplier websites, was like trying to cure cancer, I make no representations as to accuracy, completeness, currentness, suitability, or validity of any information in this blog post and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
+And since pouring through the various information on many governmental and water supplier websites was like trying to cure cancer, I make no representations as to the accuracy, completeness, currentness, suitability, or validity of any information in this blog post and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
 All information is provided on an as-is basis.